Andy Kessler (skateboarder): Andy Kessler Skatepark (formerly Riverside Skatepark)

-Building

 Kessler headed up efforts to create a skatepark in Riverside Park, which was dedicated by New York City Parks Commissioner Henry J. Stern on August 21, 1996.
 Built with the help of teenagers from Harlem and the Upper West Side, Riverside Skatepark became the city's first municipal park facility designed and constructed solely for skateboarders and rollerbladers.
 One of the top five applications in the National Park Service's "Innovation in Recreation" Grant Program, the project received a $50,000 grant, which was matched by the New York City Parks Department, the City Parks Foundation, and local lumber, pipe and paint suppliers.
 Kessler supervised twenty Manhattan teenagers who, after participating in a workshop conducted by the Alternatives to Violence Project, spent five weeks building Riverside Skate Park.
 The result is one of the most creative recreation facilities in New York City, which transformed an obsolete and disused playground, and provided thousands of city kids with a place of their own to skate.

-Renaming

-In 2019 after the skatepark groundbreaking, NYC Skateboard Coalition petitioned local politicians and community board 7 to rename Riverside after Andy Kessler.
-In March 2020, the community board approved the renaming.
+In June 2019, the New York City Department of Parks and Recreation broke ground on a concrete remodel of the Riverside Skatepark.
+In 2019 after the skatepark groundbreaking, local skaters, volunteers, and friends of Kessler petitioned the local elected officials and Community Board 7 to rename the skatepark after Kessler.
+In March 2020, Manhattan Community Board 7 approved the renaming of Riverside Park to Andy Kessler Skatepark.